wechaty/docusaurus/jekyll/_posts/2021-10-20-wechaty-tutorials-final-blog.md

 - Add various bots building tutorials to Examples
 - Create a video tutorial

 Earlier the tutorial pages lacked a proper structure, so it might not be easy to follow and build a bot for a user to is new to Wechaty.
-So, we have introduced a structure that is followed on every documentation page, more information about it below.
+So, we have introduced a structure that is followed on every documentation page, more information about it is below.

 ## Structure of tutorial pages